5 Most-Asked Questions About Medical Tests for Term Insurance

 1. a.
 No claim rejection due to discrepancy in the declaration

-Life insurance claims are rejected mostly because of mistakes in the submission of personal information at the time of purchasing the policy.
-Getting a medical test done when purchasing a policy absolves you of this.
+Life insurance claims are rejectedmostly because of mistakes in the submission of personal information at the time of purchasing the policy.
+Getting a medical test in term insurance at the time of purchase helps avoid such discrepancies.
 The reports are themselves proof of your fitness and are enough for any claim approval that might arise.

 2. b.
 No heftier premiums